Toxicity Evaluation of copper oxide nanoparticles

 Hepatotoxicity in Rats and Hepatocytes

 Studies have shown that CuO NPs induce significant oxidative stress and endoplasmic reticulum (ER) stress, leading to hepatotoxicity and apoptosis in mammalian cells.
-In male Wistar rats, intranasal instillation of CuO NPs resulted in liver function impairment, oxidative stress, inflammatory responses, and histopathological damage.
-Similarly, in vitro experiments on rat hepatocytes (BRL-3A cells) demonstrated that CuO NP exposure led to excessive reactive oxygen species (ROS) production, decreased mitochondrial membrane potential, and apoptosis.
+In male Wistar rats, intranasal instillation of CuO NPs resulted in liver function impairment, oxidative stress, inflammatory responses, and histopathological damage1.
+Similarly, in vitro experiments on rat hepatocytes (BRL-3A cells) demonstrated that CuO NP exposure led to excessive reactive oxygen species (ROS) production, decreased mitochondrial membrane potential, and apoptosis1.

 Cytotoxicity in Human Hepatoma Cells

 In human hepatoma (HepG2) cells, CuO NPs were found to cause increased cytotoxicity, mutagenicity, oxidative stress, and mitochondrial impairment.
-The production of ROS and superoxide anions was significantly higher with prolonged exposure, indicating that the liver is a primary target for CuO NP toxicity.
+The production of ROS and superoxide anions was significantly higher with prolonged exposure, indicating that the liver is a primary target for CuO NP toxicity7.

 Mechanisms of Toxicity in Aquatic Organisms